 Museums are always a great way to familiarise yourself with the very bones of a city, and Cardiff’s National Museum is no exception.

-The National Museum showcases Wales’ history in all of its glory — all the way from the Big Bang to the present day — alongside famed collections of paintings, sculptures and ceramics.
+The National Museum showcases Wales’ history in all of its glory — all the way from the Big Bang to the present day — alongside famed collections of paintings, sculptures, and ceramics.

 There are plenty of other exhibitions for you to sink your teeth into, too, with everything completely free (except for a few temporary exhibitions here and there).
 Now that’s what we like to hear.